 - For Adults (18 years and above): You can change your name without the need for parental consent.

 - Minors (below 18 years): A minor can only change their name through a parent or legal guardian.
-Minors above sixteen (16) years of age must consent to the change of name and their consent endorsed on the deed poll and witnessed by an advocate.
-In all cases consent from both parents is required to change a minor’s name.
+Minors above sixteen (16) years of age must consent to the change of name, and their consent must be shown (endorsed) on the deed poll and witnessed by an advocate.
+In all cases, consent from both parents is required to change a minor’s name.

 How to Change Your Name: The Legal Process in Kenya